Anonymous-People/ICV_Vulnerabilities/readme.md

 The vulnerability data mentioned in the article can be found in the ICV_study.* file, which contains all the data we have analyzed.
 The data is available in two formats: CSV and XLSX.
 If you need to download the dataset, you can choose the format that suits your needs.
 Note that in the Attack surface column, 1 represents short, 2 represents mid-range, and 3 represents remote.

-Besides, we have introduced the attack paths for 14 types of connected vehicle vulnerabilities.
-The detailed flowcharts are available in the AttackPath folder.
-Although these contents were not specifically described in the paper due to security concerns, we will introduce the specifics of each attack method in detail through blog posts.

 # Vulnerability risk level determination table
 In the RISK TAXONOMY section of the paper, we mentioned the Vulnerability Risk Level Determination Table.
 The original text is as follows:
 > To prioritize remediation based on impact severity, we classify vulnerabilities by risk, resulting in 4 risk levels, such as low (L), medium (M), high (H), and critical (C).